Robust brain age estimation from structural MRI with contrastive learning: Discussion

 \paragraph{$\mathcal{L}^{exp}$ mitigates site bias at scale} While every loss benefited from more data, only $\mathcal{L}^{exp}$ maintained a low balanced accuracy ($<6\%$) in predicting acquisition site after pre-training (Tab.~\ref{tab:regression-results-summary}, Fig.~\ref{fig:bacc-scaling}).
 We hypothesize that the weighted repulsion term in $\mathcal{L}^{exp}$ prevents over-dispersion of negatives, yielding a latent space that captures biologically relevant variance while suppressing site-specific factors.
 By contrast, the fixed uniformity term in $y$-Aware and $\mathcal{L}^{threshold}$ can force hard negatives to drift apart excessively, leaving room for confounding factors to be learned.
 In this regard, L1 shows the strongest bias towards site.
 In practice, this robustness is crucial when models are deployed across centres that differ in hardware and protocol.

-\paragraph{Contrastive pre-training is a reliable detector of accelerated ageing} All contrastive models replicated the well-established pattern of higher brain-age gaps (BAG) in pMCI and AD groups (Fig.~\ref{fig:class-mean-age-delta}), also showing slightly lower variance than the L1 baseline.
+\paragraph{\rebuttalrev{CL} pre-training is a reliable detector of accelerated ageing} All \rebuttalrev{CL} models replicated the well-established pattern of higher brain-age gaps in pMCI and AD groups (Fig.~\ref{fig:class-mean-age-delta}), also showing slightly lower variance than the L1 baseline.
 BAG-based ROC curves (Fig.~\ref{fig:bag-rocauc-bigmri}) equal or surpass the L1 reference (AUC 0.82 vs. 0.81 on ADNI; 0.73 vs. 0.72 on OASIS-3).
 Moreover, longitudinal trajectories on ADNI confirm that $\mathcal{L}^{exp}$ captures progressive neurodegeneration (Fig.~\ref{fig:bag-adni-longitudinal}).
-Taken together, these results indicate that contrastive embeddings preserve clinically meaningful ageing signals rather than merely fitting chronological age.
+Taken together, these results indicate that \rebuttalrev{CL} embeddings preserve clinically meaningful signals rather than merely fitting chronological age.

-\paragraph{Lower brain-age MAE translates into higher diagnostic accuracy, when the model is contrastive} For L1 models, tighter age fits do not predict better HC/AD separation (Pearson $r\!=\!0.10$), consistent with prior reports that over-fitting to age harms downstream transfer \citep{bashyam2020mri}.
-Interestingly, the opposite seems to hold for $\mathcal{L}^{exp}$ ($r=0.99$; Fig.~\ref{fig:acc-vs-mae}).
-We argue that contrastive pre-training encourages more robust representations that are relevant for disease, whereas strongly supervised objectives push all capacity toward age alone.
-This finding positions contrastive brain-age models as promising foundation models for a broad range of neuroimaging tasks.
+\paragraph{Lower brain-age MAE translates into higher diagnostic accuracy, when the model is contrastive} For L1 models, tighter age fits do not necesserily predict better HC/AD separation, consistent with prior reports that over-fitting to age harms downstream transfer \citep{bashyam2020mri, tan2025mind}.
+Interestingly, the opposite seems to hold for $\mathcal{L}^{exp}$ ($r=0.92$).
+We argue that CL pre-training encourages more \rebuttalrev{general} representations, whereas strongly supervised objectives push all capacity toward age alone.
+This finding positions CL models as promising foundation models for a broad range of neuroimaging tasks.